Master’s Level Counsellor (Non-RCC), Neurofeedback Technician

 DBT Skills with Marsha Linehan (Behavioural Tech)

-This is why I became a therapist: to be with people and offer the attention that is needed to understand ourselves, those around us, and to navigate our way forward to health and healing.
+This is why I am a therapist: to be with people and offer the attention that is needed to understand ourselves, those around us, and to navigate our way forward to health and healing.

 I started hearing about Alongside You from multiple sources around 3 years ago.
 I was blown away at the genuine compassion and concern held by the staff and the practical service that Alongside You has provided to their community.
 I thought, “if I ever get to work here, I will have scored big!”
 Now look at me, I ended up scoring big!